sannat17/EasyBackup/README.md

  - Failure management
  - GUI
    - Use Python's `tkinter` library or find some other toolkit.
-   - Manage multiple files/ folders to backup along with locations, all from a singled, unified GUI.
+   - Manage multiple files/ folders to backup along with locations, all from a single, unified GUI.
    - Could add scheduled tasks (and instructions on how to set it up)
  - Replicate this using other programming languages.
  - Try different methods than the one I used to see what works best.